rikner/fusion-liner-bot/README.md

-Request and filter bus departure times from Bassliner.org
+Telegram bot to request, filter and post bus departure times from Bassliner.org